 Help us preserve over 800 years of our national heritage by adopting a book

 Over the centuries the books have been exposed to the dangers of dust, dirt and insects, as well as the inevitable war and tear of use.
 Some books are severely damaged and unfit for research and display.

 For over 20 years, the Adopt a Book scheme has provided a unique opportunity for you to play a part in the preservation of the library.
 Donations have funded the repair of almost half of this nationally important collection, helping to safeguard it for future generations.
 In 2009 the scheme was expanded to include archival documents and wax seals.
 Much essential conservation work remains to be done; work which cannot be undertaken without your help.

 If you would like to support the vital conservation work needed, please download and complete an Adopt a Book form or contact us for more information.

 You can choose from one of three categories for your adoption:

 Donations can be made by cheque payable to ‘The Dean and Canons of Windsor’ or by credit/debit card through the St George’s Chapel Shop.

-For each adoption a bookplate inscribed with the words of your choice, perhaps commemorating a special event or anniversary, will be fixed as a lasting memorial inside the cover of the volume.
+All adoptions are commemorated with a bookplate carrying the wording of your choice.
+This can commemorate a special event or anniversary and will be fixed as a lasting memorial inside the cover of the volume.
 You (or a nominated recipient) will also receive a certificate incorporating a copy of the bookplate and the author and title of the book adopted.
-Adopters are invited annually to see their volumes, be given a tour of the Library and meet other adopters.
-Visit our Blog for news about the rare books and updates on recent conservation work made possible by the scheme.
+The Archives and Chapter Library offer you regular opportunities as a book adopter to attend events and view your adopted book.